helpingstar/cs285-script/script/CS_285_Lecture_6_Part_3.md

 189. So it doesn't require any simulation it just requires running the network a few more times.
 190. So in practice we're actually okay with a higher variance here because in exchange we get a larger batch size and it's all good.
 191. And it spares us the complexity of computing the advantage of step four.
-192. So we're actually going to completely drop step four for off-policy actor critic algorithms and we'll use q hat instead of a hat.
+192. So we're actually going to completely drop step four for off-policy actor critic algorithms and we'll use ^{Q} instead of a hat.
 193. Which is still unbiased it just doesn't have the baseline.
 194. So that gives us the more or less complete algorithm for off-policy actor critic.
 195. What else is left?